ipfs-cluster/ipfs-cluster-website/content/documentation/troubleshooting.md

 # Troubleshooting

+This sections contain a few tips to identify and correct problems when running IPFS Cluster.

 ## Debug logging

 By default, `ipfs-cluster-service` prints only `INFO`, `WARNING` and `ERROR` messages.
 Sometimes, it is useful to increase verbosity with the `--loglevel debug` flag.
 This will make ipfs-cluster and its components much more verbose.
 The `--debug` flag will make ipfs-cluster, its components and its most prominent dependencies (raft, libp2p-raft, libp2p-gorpc) verbose.